 - Different buildings?

-Note: The following is an excerpt from Power Networking for Shy People: Tips & Techniques for Moving from Shy to Sly!
-By Rae Stonehouse.
+The following is an excerpt from Power Networking for Shy People: How to Network Like a Pro by Rae Stonehouse.

 Kelowna’s Stupid People of the Day Award